Privacy Analysis of Samsung's Crowd-Sourced Bluetooth Location Tracking System: Offline Finding protocol for smartphones

 The \texttt{SUPPORTED\_CIPHER} characteristic is readable and contains information about the cipher to be used, which is AES/CBC/PKCS7.
 The \texttt{NONCE} characteristic is readable and returns an IV to be used during encryption.
 This IV is a random nonce that is generated using Java \texttt{SecureRandom} each time a client connects to the server.
 The \texttt{ENONCE} characteristic is writeable and expects to receive an encrypted version of the string ``smartthings”.
 This string must be encrypted using the given IV and with the device’s secret key (from the \texttt{PrivateIDConfig}).
 Writing the correct ciphertext to the encrypted nonce characteristic completes the handshake between client and server.

-\item[FME Service] After completing the handshake, the client is now authenticated and can interact with the characteristics in the FME service.
-The device’s alarm can be set to ring by writing the byte 01 (encrypted using the same cipher) to the \texttt{ALARM} characteristic (UUID 4a1351bb-d617-4612-a8e3-8dee6ca13e7b).
+\item {\bf FME Service} (\texttt{FME}).
+After completing the handshake, the client is now authenticated and can interact with the characteristics in the FME service.
+The device’s alarm can be set to ring by writing the byte 01 (encrypted using the same cipher) to the \texttt{ALARM} characteristic (see Table~\ref{tbl:char-fme}).